Megafires More Frequent Because Of Climate Change And Forest Management

 Scientists who study fire agree and say both a changing climate as well as how people have managed forests has created a new environment for big fires to thrive.

-The global average temperature over a year's period is now about 1.3 degrees Fahrenheit warmer than the average used to be in the mid-1900s.
+The global average temperature is more than 1 degree Fahrenheit higher than it used to be before the Industrial Revolution.
 And in a dry climate more heat equals more drying.
 Meaning: The hot dry air literally sucks the moisture out of the ground and out of vegetation.

 "And it doesn't take much," says Jennifer Balch, a fire ecologist at the University of Colorado.
 "With just a little bit of drying you get a substantial increase in the amount of burning."